CENTRAL AUTHORITY FOR REPORTING

 Please note that there exists no criminal indemnity regarding any other purported crimes, such as possibly related crimes like the handling of stolen property or goods, swindling, falsification of documents or the membership of criminal organisations.

-In addition, any data or intelligence provided to the FIU-Nederland under the reasonable assumption that the WWFT required so, may not be used as the basis of a criminal investigation or a prosecution regarding the suspicion of, or as evidence regarding an accusation of violating the obligation to observe professional secrecy by the institution that reported the unusual transaction or the persons working for such institution that have been cooperating in the reporting of such unusual transaction.
+In addition, any data or intelligence provided to the FIU-Nederland under the reasonable assumption that the WWFT required it, may not be used as the basis of a criminal investigation or a prosecution regarding the suspicion of, or as evidence regarding an accusation of violating the obligation to observe professional secrecy by the institution that reported the unusual transaction or the persons working for such institution that have been cooperating in the reporting of such unusual transaction.

 Civil indemnity (article 20 WWFT)